Five Apprenticeship Myths Debunked for Parents

 However, young people today can choose to do an apprenticeship in almost anything, including aerospace engineering, banking, law, digital marketing, teaching and fashion.
 There are some pretty zany apprenticeships out there too, such as brewing, papermaking and beekeeping.

-The introduction of the Apprenticeship Levy has given employers of all sizes a huge incentive to unearth future talent amongst school and college leavers.
+The introduction of the Apprenticeship Levy in 2017 has given employers of all sizes a huge incentive to unearth future talent amongst school and college leavers.

 Whilst university is a brilliant option for some, it is not a one-size-fits-all solution.
 Nor does it guarantee your child will land their dream job.